 On November 28, 2005, the OCTA Board committed to seek full funding in the amount of $225 million for the remaining segments of the Bristol Street Widening Project.
-The funding plan calls for OCTA to program $125 million in OCTA Gas Tax Subvention funds in FY 06-07 and through FY 11-12 with the adoption of the 2006 State Transportation Improvement Program (in 2012, OCTA amended the agreement to extend the program to FY 14-15).
+The funding plan calls for OCTA to program $125 million in OCTA Gas Tax Subvention funds in FY 06-07 and through FY 11-12 with the adoption of the 2006 State Transportation Improvement Program.
 The funding plan also calls for OCTA to seek the remaining $100 million from other sources, including, but not limited to, federal appropriations, state grants or local funds to complete the Bristol Street widening per the Specific Plan.
 The OCTA Board approved a cooperative agreement with the City on June 12, 2006.
 As part of this cooperative agreement, four additional phases of Bristol were established.

-Three segments of the Bristol Corridor Street Widening Project were completed and were not funded under the OCTA cooperative agreement:
+Three segments of the Bristol Corridor Street Widening Project were completed that were not funded under the OCTA cooperative agreement:

 - The first segment, Saint Andrew Place to McFadden Avenue, was completed in 2002 for a total cost of $44.9 million.

 - The second segment, Elm Street to Memory Lane, was completed in 2003 for a total cost of $4.3 million.